Nomination Process & Requirements

 exceptions allowed in cases of financial hardship.)

 • Recognition at the AGU Fall Meeting during the award presentation year

-•Four complimentary hotel nights at the AGU Fall Meeting during the award presentation year
+• Four complimentary hotel nights at the AGU Fall Meeting during the award

 - Scientific excellence: the scientific excellence of the candidate’s body of work over a sustained period of time (this medal is for lifetime achievement) and the publications that have resulted, as well as the insights gained (including contributions across the earth and space sciences)

 - Scientific impact: how the candidate’s work has made a significant impact on his/her field overall, and/or to its growth, through influencing current and future research—articulate these contributions and their importance in a way that can be understood by peers and those outside their research field

 - Broader impact: evaluate who has benefitted from the work, and the candidate’s recognitions and notable service to his/her field, aligning these with the vision/mission of the Union;